FullStackTypeScriptCourse/course_material/07_graphql_backend/README.md

 "build": "rimraf ./build && tsc",
 ```
   - The `dev` script will start the server in development mode. and the `build` script will build the project after removing the `build` folder.
 7. Run `npm run dev` and go to `http://localhost:4000/graphql` to see the GraphQL playground.
+Run the query `query { hello }` to see the result.
-8. Add the following code to a file: `graphql_schema.ts` in the `src` folder and export it:
+8. Replace the content in the file: `schema.ts` in the `src`:
 ```js
   const typeDefs = `#graphql
 type Query {